Pioneer Hockey History

 The 1980s

-Now regarded as one of the state’s powerhouses, Hill-Murray was part of an elite core of schools including Edina, Burnsville, and Bloomington Jefferson and Kennedy that dominated high school hockey during the ‘80s.
-In 1980, Hill-Murray won their first 27 games and reached the state championship game.
+Firmly established as one of the state’s powerhouses, Hill-Murray was part of an elite core of schools including Edina, Burnsville, and Bloomington Jefferson and Kennedy that dominated high school hockey during the ‘80s.
+In 1980, Hill-Murray won its first 27 games and reached the state championship game.
 But they again faced Grand Rapids, and netminder Jon Casey turned away 31 of 32 shots to defeat the Pioneers 2-1.
 That would start a string in which Hill-Murray reached the championship game seven times in a fourteen season span.

-Hill-Murray was at it again in 1983, taking a 19-game winning streak into Rochester to play John Marshall.
+Three years later, Hill-Murray again began the season with a long winning streak which they took into Rochester to play John Marshall.
 The Pioneers fell behind 7-2 before making an incredible six-goal rally to win 8-7 in overtime, preserving their third undefeated regular season in school history.
 This time, however, they reached the mountaintop, defeating Burnsville 4-3 to cap a perfect 28-0 season.
-This is the only undefeated season by any school in the all-inclusive, single-class tournament era.

 The 1990s